Redefining the purpose

 A slogan that we heard as kids in school has entered a more professional lexicon: the world of architecture.
-Yes, architecture has long been about trying to be more sustainable and there have been some extreme cases of recycling products to build modern structures.
+Yes, architecture has long been about trying to be more sustainable, and there have been some extreme cases of recycling products to build modern structures.

 It can also talk about how the structure will function when used: how much air conditioning does it need?
 How much heating?
 Can these things be solved by altering the facing of the windows or installing specialized glass?

 But modern reuse can be something much more subtle.
 It’s about reusing space.
 Why tear down a factory to build an apartment complex when you can use the existing structure to create something new, modern and trendy?
-And forward thinking is a big part of this as well: what will the building you’re creating be used for down the line?
+And forward-thinking is a big part of this as well — what will the building you’re creating be used for down the line?
 Can it be converted without being torn down?
 How will someone reuse your work?

 But it goes further than that.
-In the paper Recycling: Building as Sources of Materials, the authors state “Urban mining is a term that symbolizes the city of tomorrow.
+In the paper Recycling: Buildings as Sources of Materials, the authors states, “Urban mining is a term that symbolizes the city of tomorrow.
 It links a broad perspective to the creative impulse and this must be particularly emphasized with useful and scalable tools that already exist.
-These include those for quantifying secondary raw materials, recovery and recycling techniques, digitizing recycling patterns into structural information, profitability analyzes, and business sectors, such as those that process and retrieve valuable materials."
+These include those for quantifying secondary raw materials, recovery and recycling techniques, digitizing recycling patterns into structural information, profitability analyses, and business sectors, such as those that process and retrieve valuable materials."

 Does your business want to be more sustainable?Go paperless with hh2!